markstringer-dti/markstringer-dti.github.io/dti.md

 The other thing that I should probably confess is that I don't know how to combine user research and the early development of working software.
 That is I don't know how to do it without creating conflict.
 For the best chance of project success, user research and stakeholder research needs to be brought together.
 And then it needs to be combined with all the other things that need to happen on a project.
 It's particularly important that it comes together with the production of working software.
 And then that software needs to be put in the hands of users.
 But doing this just seems to result in conflict.
 I mean, fighting.
 I mean, flouncing.
 I mean, people muttering.
 Doors banging.
 Words exchanged and sulking.
 Even people leaving the team.

 I know that all of them need to be going on from almost the moment the project starts.
-User research, stakeholder research and the development of working software.
+User research, stakeholder research need to start.
+But so does the development of working software.
 They all need to happen, together.
 And I know that doing them all at the same time gives the team - and the product - the best chance of success.
 What is success?
 That's what's achieved first by mapping the users and mapping the stakeholders.
 But soon after that you need to start to see how all these people interact with the software.

 In some ways I feel bad that I'm making product development using software sound like a nine dimensional Rubik's cube.
 But what can I do?
 It is.